task-crm/.github/profile/README.md

-## Hi there 👋 This is a project about comfortable, clear and simple crm system⚙️
+## Hi there 👋 This is a project about comfortable, clear and simple CRM system⚙️

 <!--